Allen's fourth-quarter TD clinches playoff spot for Bills - WHIZ News

+PITTSBURGH (AP) — The Buffalo Bills didn’t have many playoff experiences during a recent two-decade stretch.

+Bills coach Sean McDermott and his quarterback Josh Allen are helping to change the culture in Buffalo.

-PITTSBURGH (AP) — Josh Allen threw a 14-yard touchdown pass to Tyler Kroft with 7:55 to play and the Buffalo Bills clinched a playoff spot, beating the Pittsburgh Steelers 17-10 on Sunday night.
+Allen threw a 14-yard touchdown pass to Tyler Kroft with 7:55 to play and the Bills clinched a playoff spot, beating the Pittsburgh Steelers 17-10 on Sunday night.

+“(McDermott) preaches playoff caliber and that’s the standard we hold ourselves to,” Allen said.
+“The goal is to get yourself into the playoffs to have a shot at the Super Bowl.”

 The Bills, who improved to 6-1 on the road, made their first Sunday night appearance in 12 years when they were dismantled by the Patriots in a 46-point loss.